joeriks/WebPagesSugar/readme.md

 	@tmpl.BodyText
 >>renders /templates/BodyText.cshtml

-Everything falls back to [/shared/{templatename}, _defaultTemplate.cshtml, /shared/_defaultTemplate.cshtml] if the requested template does not exist.
+Everything falls back to 1) /shared/{templatename}, 2) _defaultTemplate.cshtml, 3) /shared/_defaultTemplate.cshtml if the requested template does not exist.

-In Umbraco the default template locations is /macroScripts/ and /macroScripts/shared/
+In Umbraco the default template locations are /macroScripts/ and /macroScripts/shared/

 ##RazorShoulds - tiny web based testrunner with approval tests features